bennyhuo/KotlinBlogTranslation/original/Kotlin Eclipse Plugin 0.3.0.md

 ## Find References

 A very common task in daily activity of any developer is looking up references to a function, property or class all over the project. <em>Find References</em> in 0.3.0 searches through usages of Kotlin declarations in both Java and Kotlin code.
 And running <em>Find References</em> for a Java declaration reveals usages in Kotlin too!
-The same <code>Ctrl+Shift+G / ⇧⌘G</code> shortcut works for both languages.
+The same `Ctrl+Shift+G / ⇧⌘G` shortcut works for both languages.

 {% raw %}
 <p><img data-recalc-dims="1" onmouseout="this.src='https://i0.wp.com/blog.jetbrains.com/kotlin/files/2015/09/references_cover_new.png?w=600';" onmouseover="this.src='https://d3nmt5vlzunoa1.cloudfront.net/kotlin/files/2015/09/references_new.gif';" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2015/09/references_cover_new.png?w=600"/></p>